tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

     - If `more` is true, there is at least one additional, older item in the event log that was not returned (in excess of `max_results`).

-      In this case the client can fetch the next page by setting `before_item` in a new request, to the cursor of the oldest item fetched (i.e., the last one in `items`).
+      In this case the client can fetch the next page by setting `before` in a new request, to the cursor of the oldest item fetched (i.e., the last one in `items`).

     - Otherwise (if `more` is false), all the matching results have been reported (pagination is complete).

     - The first element of `items` identifies the newest item considered.
-      Subsequent poll requests can set `after_item` to this cursor to skip items that were already retrieved.
+      Subsequent poll requests can set `after` to this cursor to skip items that were already retrieved.

 - If `items` is empty:

-    - If the `before_item` was set in the request, there are no further eligible items for this query in the log (pagination is complete).
+    - If the `before` was set in the request, there are no further eligible items for this query in the log (pagination is complete).

       This is just a safety case; the client can detect this without issuing another call by consulting the `more` field of the previous reply.

-    - If the `before_item` was empty in the request, no eligible items were available before the `wait_time` expired.
+    - If the `before` was empty in the request, no eligible items were available before the `wait_time` expired.
 The client may poll again to wait for more event items.